gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 - Second, create an authorization server to allow logging in via Single Sign-On (SSO) on the application

 They may sound similar, but they are for different areas in the product.
-Since the production app uses SSO login, authorization token is used to track who is logged in and what access privileges do they have inside the application.
+Since the production app used SSO login, authorization token is used to track who is logged in and what access privileges do they have inside the application.
 On the other hand, the SSO service was used for test environment to emulate the SSO login process in the production application.

 My role was to develop the **authorization server** for emulation and parallelly **monitor** the Token generation service and fix any issues that comes up anytime while monitoring.